 Under domestic political pressure to go to war to avenge the 9/11 bombings, President George W. Bush became entrapped in Iraq and Afghanistan, a victim of belief in his own mythic rhetoric and of his premature declaration of “Mission Accomplished” in Iraq.

 Politicians who champion peaceful alternatives to war are also at risk.
-Former President Bill Clinton observed that Americans prefer a president who is “strong and wrong” to one who is weak and right. (http://www.realclearpolitics.com/articles/2007/01/strong_and_wrong_vs_weak_aand_right. html)[use here or elsewhere?
+Former President Bill Clinton observed that Americans prefer a president who is “strong and wrong” to one who is weak and right.

 4. Consistency vs. Flexibility.